 Mixer, Steam TV, and ESPN

-If you are a fan of Microsoft and Xbox, you really should check out the streaming service Mixer.
-I will definitely be checking out Mixer as I am a big fan of Xbox.
+If you are a fan of Microsoft and Xbox, you should check out the streaming service Mixer.
+I will definitely check out Mixer as I am a big fan of Xbox.

 To separate themselves from the streaming competition, Mixer is trying a couple of unique strategies to win over fans.

 One of their more significant selling points is their ability to limit the lag time during live feeds.
-I’m going to try and not get too technical, but this is a huge difference maker for esports fans.
+I will try to not get too technical, but this is a huge difference maker for esports fans.

 Mixer has tried to fix this problem by removing almost all lag times between what is happening and what is being seen.